hexagon-oss/vhdl_prng/README.txt

 Although LFSRs are commonly used, their output exhibits strong correlations.
 Furthermore, correctly generating multi-bit random words with LFSRs is tricky.

-NOTE: This library is not suitable for cryptographic applications
+NOTE: This library is not designed for cryptographic applications
       (such as generating passwords, encryption keys).
       Most of the RNGs in this library are cryptographically weak.